CharliePalm/Francis/README.md

 "This is too complicated.
 How am I supposed to make sense of all the rules and requirements?"\
 Much of the code's needless complexity is itself reliant upon Notion's API.
 Mitigating this would be incredibly difficult and something I do not currently have the time for.
 In addition, the point of this tool is to make complex formulas, and complexity in creating them is thereby innate.

+"Why is the compiler unhappy that I'm comparing a formula DB property?"\
+Typescript requires you to cast the variable (i.e. using the builtin toNumber or format methods) when dealing with formula variables because they technically could be of any type.
+Though this may be annoying, I'd recommend just creating a helper function that converts to your desired type so you don't have to keep doing it.

 "Can I buy you a coffee?"\
 You sure can :)\
 <a href="https://www.buymeacoffee.com/charliepalm" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## Contributing

 Submit a pull request (with unit test coverage please) and I'll happily review it.
-Otherwise you're free to fork and use as you will.
+Otherwise you're free to fork and use as you will for your own PERSONAL purposes.
+If you use a formula generated by this tool for something that isn't exclusively for yourself please, at the bare minimum give it a shout-out :)

 ## Known Bugs